 Why is AML Transaction Monitoring Important?

-Transaction monitoring is a key component of the anti-money laundering program that all financial institutions are required to have in accordance with the Bank Secrecy Act.
-Transaction monitoring’s primary purpose is to prevent financial fraud, which 2.2 million consumers reported to the Federal Trade Commission (FTC) in 2020 for losses totaling $3.3 billion.
+Transaction monitoring is a key component of the anti-money laundering (AML) program that all financial institutions must have in accordance with the Bank Secrecy Act (BSA).
+Transaction monitoring’s primary purpose is to identify and report suspicious fraudulent activity, which is becoming increasingly common.
+In 2022, 2.4 million consumers reported financial fraud to the Federal Trade Commission (FTC) for losses totaling $8.8 billion.
+This is up from $3.3 billion in reported total fraud losses in 2020—a staggering increase.

 To conduct adequate transaction monitoring today, your institution faces an uphill battle on multiple fronts.
 The most effective way to shield yourself from money laundering and other financial crimes is to understand what’s driving this latest set of challenges.
 Using this information, you can combine technology and best practices to improve your transaction monitoring efforts.